chanceglazer/chanceglazer/README.md

   <i><h6>``thnka u kay so fucking muchfor drawing sean in ts i loveu twin`` </h6></i>

-  <i><h6>``note for u seildirectory nerds: YES i know the eyepatch on my pirate sean is on the wrong eye, i based it off the pirate render, not actual one from the pirate movie lol, i wouldve down the other eye otherwise`` </h6></i>
+  <i><h6>``note for u seildirectory nerds: YES i know the eyepatch on my pirate sean is on the wrong eye, i based it off the pirate render, not actual one from the pirate movie (or just sean in general after he lost the opposite eye) lol, i wouldve down the other eye otherwise`` </h6></i>

 </div>